CAKE-DRI/CAKE-DRI.github.io/_pages/ke-fellowships.md

 Before applying you have to discuss and get approval from your linemanager.
 There are a number of institutions who have already confirmed their support for staff participating in this programme.
 See XXXXX.

+DRI KE Fellows are awarded £4000 fellowship money for travel, events and other activities as part of your fellowship.
+Awards are granted at 80% FEC, applicants must confirm their institution is able to cover the remaining 20%.

 The data in the form will be stored and used for the purposes of the fellowship and the CAKE project only, and not shared with external parties.